 Biodegradability and Environmental Performance: A Comparison of PHA, PLA, and Starch-Based Plastics

-Biodegradable plastics such as polyhydroxyalkanoates (PHA), polylactic acid (PLA), and starch-based materials serve as alternatives to conventional petroleum-based plastics.
-Their environmental performance hinges on degradation behavior in various settings.
+Biodegradable plastics such as polyhydroxyalkanoates (PHA), polylactic acid (PLA), and starch-based materials serve as critical alternatives to conventional petroleum-based plastics.
+Their true environmental performance hinges on degradation behavior in various settings.

 This analysis compares their biodegradability across environments, timelines, microplastic risks, and carbon footprints, drawing from scientific studies and standards.